 Training for a half-marathon is no walk in the park.
-Running 13.1 miles might seem hard to do but if you already can run up to 3 miles or more than I say you are ready for training.
-I trained for a half about two years ago and my race was at White Rock Lake in Dallas, Texas.
-There are many different ways to train but main things is to just get out there and run.
-Since this was my first time running a half I decided to do it with a partner; I asked my cousin to join me.
+Running 13.1 miles might seem hard to do, but if you already can run up to 3 miles or more than I say you are ready for training.
+I trained for a half marathon about two years ago and my race was at White Rock Lake in Dallas, Texas.
+There are many different ways to train, but the main thing is to just get out there and run.
+Since this was my first time running a half marathon I decided to do it with a partner and that partner happened to be my cousin.

-You can have a friend join you on your runs or bring your dog so that the long runs won’t be so lonely.
-Usually that have groups you can join that run together and train for different events.
+You can have a friend join you on your runs or bring your dog so that the long mile runs won’t be so lonely.
+There are groups anyone can join that run together and train for different types of running events.
 I never go to the track to run because running in circles can get boring.
 I usually run through neighborhoods or on trails.

 Before you start you should find some races you would like to run in and set a date so you have enough training time.
 Find a great training guide you can follow that works with you.
-I found a perfect half marathon training guide that works with me on Pinterest You should start running at least four times a week and one day you should cross train.
+I found a perfect half marathon training guide that works best for me and I found it on Pinterest .
+Start running at least four times a week and cross train at least one day a week.
 Cross train could be swimming, lifting, biking, or anything that doesn’t involve running.

 just remember a few things: